sudomesh/remote-makenode/README.md

 Server is a node.js app that uses the node ssh2 module and matches the client based on MAC address.

-Currently [a bug in ssh2](https://github.com/mscdex/ssh2/issues/463) prevents the server from working.
+Currently [a bug in ssh2](https://github.com/mscdex/ssh2/issues/463) prevents the server from working when the client is dropbear.